California law places limitations on bulk purchases of certain types of firearms.

-Currently, California law generally prohibits people from purchasing more than one handgun from a licensed dealer per month,1 and restricts dealers from selling a handgun to a buyer if they are notified by the California Department of Justice that the buyer has already applied to acquire another handgun from a dealer within the preceding 30-day period.2
+Currently, California law generally prohibits people from purchasing more than one handgun from a licensed dealer per month,1 and accordingly, restricts dealers from selling a handgun to a buyer if they are notified by the California Department of Justice that the buyer has already applied to acquire another handgun from a dealer within the preceding 30-day period.2

 However, these restrictions do not (and will not) apply to firearm transfers between unlicensed parties (individuals without a firearm dealer license), even when those transactions are processed through a licensed dealer in accordance with California law.7

 Firearms dealers are required to post a notification on their premises, in block letters at least one inch in height, that notifies potential purchasers of these bulk purchase restrictions.5

 - Cal.
 Penal Code § 27535.